frankshearar/Home/NuGet-Package-Download-Plugin.md

 The connection request will communicate both a protocol version as well as a minimum protocol version for optional backwards compatibility.

 Failure to negotiate a common protocol version must result in termination of the plugin.

+The protocol will have a 5-second response timeout default.
+If a request does not receive a response within this timeout period, it should result in connection termination.
+A new response timeout default may be established with an application-level request/response pair.
+However, the 5-second timeout default will remain in effect until a new response timeout default is accepted.

+During protocol version negotiation, only the following message types are allowed:  request, response, fault.
+For example, progress messages cannot be used during the handshake phase to reset the 5-second response timeout default.

 ### Application Messages
 The following messages are required for supporting the overall download package operation: